The shape of a random affine Weyl group element and random core partitions: The probability of eventually staying in a Weyl chamber

 Since $A$ and $\tA$ belong to the same region of the Shi arrangement, the line segment joining the center of $A$ to the center of $\tA$ does not intersect the Shi arrangement.
-But one can go from $A'$ to $\tA'$ by crossing $H$, traveling from $A$ to $\tA$ and crossing $H$ again.
-Thus the only hyperplane of the Shi arrangement that could separate $A'$ from $\tA'$ is $H$.
+But one can go from $A'$ to $\tA'$ by crossing $H$, traveling from $A$ to $\tA$ and crossing $\tH$.
+Thus, the only hyperplanes of the Shi arrangement that could separate $A'$ from $\tA'$ are the parallel hyperplanes $H$ and $\tH$.